Moil

 Residential development activity is lower than average in Moil according to AreaSearch's national comparison of local real estate markets

 Compared to Greater Darwin, Moil has significantly less development activity.
-The scarcity of new properties typically strengthens demand and prices for existing properties, though there has been recent intensification in construction activity.
-This level is also below average nationally, reflecting the area's maturity and suggesting possible planning constraints.
+This scarcity of new properties can strengthen demand and prices for existing properties, although construction activity has intensified recently.
+The level of dwelling approvals is also below average nationally, reflecting the area's maturity and suggesting possible planning constraints.

 Frequently Asked Questions - Development